zmanian/gaia/spec.md

 a validator.
 The candidate accum increments each block as fees are collected.
 If the validator is the proposer of the round then a skew factor is provided to give this validator an incentive to provide non-empty blocks.
-The skew factor is passed in through Tendermint core and will be 1 for proposer nodes and between 1.01 and 1.05 for proposer nodes.
+The skew factor is passed in through Tendermint core and will be 1 for non-proposer nodes and between 1.01 and 1.05 for proposer nodes.

 ```